 I would like to thank my staff who undertook this audit.
-I would also like to thank the staff of the Ministry of Health & Social Welfare, CMS and Divisional Health Centres for the assistance offered to my staff during the period of the audit.
+I would also like to thank the staff of the Ministry of Fisheries and the various centres for the assistance offered to my staff during the period of the audit.